SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Method

 \subsection{Generating injected skills with \textsc{SkillJect}}

-\textbf{Problem Formulation.} Let a benign agent skill be $S=(d,\mathcal{A})$, where $d$ denotes the natural-language documentation (i.e., \texttt{SKILL.md}) and $\mathcal{A}$ denotes the associated artifacts (scripts/resources).
+\textbf{Trace-level Objective.} Let a benign agent skill be $S=(d,\mathcal{A})$, where $d$ denotes the natural-language documentation (i.e., \texttt{SKILL.md}) and $\mathcal{A}$ denotes the associated artifacts (scripts/resources).
 Given target behavior $\mathcal{B}$, we model the attack goal as a trace-level predicate

-where $\tau$ is the Code Agent's execution trace (the ordered sequence of tool/command executions, file operations, and intermediate/final outputs).
-The verifier $\mathcal{M}(\tau; \mathcal{B})$ returns $1$ if $\tau$ satisfies $\mathcal{B}$, and $0$ otherwise; it is implemented by the Evaluate Agent via trace inspection.
+where $\tau$ is the execution trace of the victim agent, including tool executions, command executions, file operations, and intermediate or final outputs.
+The verifier $\mathcal{M}(\tau; \mathcal{B})$ returns $1$ if the execution trace $\tau$ contains an explicit execution of the hidden helper script, and $0$ otherwise.

+\textbf{Payload understanding.} Since generating an effective injected \texttt{SKILL.md} requires understanding the behavior of the hidden malicious script, the Attack Agent analyzes the newly added helper script $a_m^\mathcal{B}$ together with its script name $n_m$, and derives a structured payload understanding

+where $E(\cdot)$ denotes a payload understanding module, and $m$ captures the Attack Agent's understanding of the script, including its nominal functionality, required inputs and outputs, expected execution stage, and plausible workflow role.

-\textbf{Constrained Generation.} The Attack Agent is an LLM-driven generator $\mathcal{G}_\theta$ that edits the documentation $d$ by producing an enhanced document $d'$ based on the target behavior $\mathcal{B}$:
+\textbf{Constrained Generation.} Conditioned on the payload understanding $m$, the Attack Agent edits the original documentation $d$ to produce an injected document

-where $m$ is structured ``enhancement'' metadata (e.g., helper-script location, purpose, and description), and $\Omega$ is a set of \emph{soft constraints} encoded directly in the Attack Agent prompt.
-Importantly, we do \emph{not} introduce an explicit stealthiness metric or an external stealth scorer; instead, we enforce naturalness and consistency purely through prompt-level constraints.
-We define $ \Omega=\{ \Omega_{\text{sem}}, \Omega_{\text{str}}, \Omega_{\text{min}}, \Omega_{\text{sty}}, \Omega_{\text{out}}\}, $ as:

-\begin{itemize} \item \textbf{Semantic fidelity} ($ \Omega_{\text{sem}}$): preserve the original skill's intent and functionality, including its goal, I/O contract, and core steps; only local additions in the form of usage examples, command samples, or technical notes are allowed. \item \textbf{Structural alignment} ($ \Omega_{\text{str}}$): keep the original document organization (headings, lists, code blocks) and insert new content at natural locations (e.g., setup, usage examples, or development workflow notes). \item \textbf{Minimal-edit constraint} ($ \Omega_{\text{min}}$): keep modifications small in length and scope, avoiding unnecessary rewrites of existing content. \item \textbf{Documentation-consistent style} ($ \Omega_{\text{sty}}$): maintain a professional, helpful technical-writing tone consistent with the original documentation. \item \textbf{Output validity} ($ \Omega_{\text{out}}$): return complete, valid \texttt{SKILL.md} content in Markdown, preserving all original functionality and content. \end{itemize}

-\textbf{Feedback-driven refinement.} Since the victim agent's decision-making process is complex and non-deterministic, a single-shot generation often fails (e.g., the agent ignores the instruction or hallucinates a different command).
-We employ an iterative loop to refine $d'$.